The FVM project has come a long way in an incredibly short amount of time. This is the roadmap for FVM features for the Filecoin network.

 Completed in May 2022

-Mainnet will atomically switch from the current legacy VMs to the WASM-based reference FVM.
+Mainnet will atomically switch from the current legacy virtual machines to the WASM-based reference FVM.
 A new gas model will be activated that accounts for actual WASM execution costs.
 Only Rust built-in actors will be supported at this time.
 This milestone requires a network upgrade.

 ✅ Network Version 17 (nv17): Initial protocol refactors for programmability